patriceckhart/NeosRulez.React.CookieOptIn/README.md

 ## Neos Fusion

 Simply add the data attribute `data-cookieoptin` to your own tags.
 If scripts should not be executed, the attribute `type="text/plain"` must also be added.
 These attributes are removed by the user when defining the cookie.
-These attributes are removed by the user when he defines the cookie.

 ```
 prototype(Acme.Package:CustomScript) < prototype(Neos.Neos:ContentComponent) {